Clinical Rotations

 CFP Visiting Resident Elective

-Oregon Health & Science University is committed to educating the next generation of abortion providers.
-Residents with limited or no access to abortion training are invited to apply to a Complex Family Planning elective at OHSU for the 2023-2024 academic year.
-There is funding available to support housing and travel.
+Oregon Health & Science University (OHSU) is committed to educating the next generation of abortion providers.
+Residents with limited or no access to abortion training are invited to apply to a Complex Family Planning elective at OHSU for the 2024-2025 academic year.